larskanis/eventbox/README.md

     end
   end
 end

+q = Queue.new
+Thread.new do
+  5.times do |i|
+    q.enq i      # Enqueue integers 0 to 5
+  end
+end

+5.times do
+  p q.deq        # Fetch and print 5 integers from the queue end

+# It gives the following output:
+0
+1
+2
+3
+4
 ```

-Although there are no mutex or condition variables in use, the implementation is threadsafe.
+Although there are no mutex or condition variables in use, the implementation is guaranteed threadsafe.

 ## Comparison with other libraries